floooh/pacman.c/README.md

 cmake --build .
 ```

-> NOTE: on Linux you'll need to install the OpenGL and X11 development packages (e.g. mesa-common-dev and libx11-dev).
+> NOTE: on Linux you'll need to install the OpenGL, X11 and ALSA development packages (e.g. mesa-common-dev, libx11-dev and libasound2-dev).

 On Mac and Linux this will create an executable called 'pacman'
 in the build directory: